Take Better Travel Photos with this 4-step System

 Shooting from different perspectives can result in beautiful travel photography

 Travel photo tip: A frog’s perspective of the Eifel Tower in Paris.
 I love the symmetry in combination with the lines and shapes of this structure.
 What do you think?

 Look for interesting (line) patterns, shapes, and reflection

-Use the Rule of Thirds to positioning your subject
+Use the Rule of Thirds to position the subject you want to photograph

 The Rule of Thirds is a great rule to take better travel photos as this rule reminds you of where to place your main subject and the horizon in your frame.
 This means that you don’t place the subject in the center of your photo, but for example to the left or right of your frame.
 It is best to comply with this rule if you divide your image into 9 areas; with some cameras and smartphones, you can set the viewfinder to automatically show a grid of 9 areas when you take a photo.

 Place the main subject on or just next to one of the four intersections.
 This immediately makes a photo more vivid.
 Think again of the hero, his friends, and the bad guys.
 In some cases, the rule of thirds does not work, for example when photographing subjects that are highly symmetrical (especially in architecture, like my photo of the Eifel Tower in Paris).